Work-from-home to remain as default; Jobs Support Scheme extended to July

 EXTENDED SUPPORT MEASURES

-With restrictions on activities like dining-in and indoor mask-off sports and exercise still in place, measures such as the Jobs Support Scheme will be extended for businesses and workers.
+Measures such as the Jobs Support Scheme, which subsidises local workers' salaries, will be extended for affected sectors.

+Businesses in sectors that were required to remain closed until Jun 20 were to receive 50 per cent subsidy for these workers' wages, then 10 per cent until end-June.

-Under the scheme, businesses in affected sectors will receive 30 per cent subsidy for local workers' salaries for three weeks from Jun 21.
-They will receive 10 per cent subsidy for the two weeks starting from Jul 12.
+However, with some restrictions such as dining-in limited to groups of two still in place after Jun 20, sectors such as F&B, gyms and fitness studios and performing arts will now receive 50 per cent subsidy for three weeks from Jun 21.
+They will receive 10 per cent subsidy for two weeks starting from Jul 12.

-The Government previously announced that sectors required to remain closed until Jun 20 will receive 10 per cent from Jun 21 to Jun 30.
+Sectors that are significantly affected, such as retail, cinemas and museums, will receive 30 per cent subsidy for three weeks then 10 per cent for two weeks.

 “We recognise that some businesses will be impacted and therefore, the Ministry of Finance will continue to extend the support measures,” said co-chair of the COVID-19 multi-ministry task force Lawrence Wong at a press conference on Friday.